Chairperson, SVIC Judging Panel

 Director, Kennebunk Savings Bank

 Paul has had two lifelong passions: architecture and experience design (now called UX).
 So as a software architect, he fused the two interests together to create engaging web applications for important New England customers, since 1996.
-Clients included creative agencies like Dietz Associates, beneficial organizations like KieveWavus and SMHC, and large enterprises like Unum and Fairchild Semiconductor.
-In 2013 he founded Expression Computing, an agile software company, to commercialize its new Trove software through an ongoing 5-year relationship with IDEXX.
-He is also the newest member of the Board of Directors of Kennebunk Savings Bank, and, lastly, is part of the founding team of an “idea startup” with global innovation goals.
-Participating in startup culture for many years has been an exciting opportunity for him to help shape meaningful experiences for people for their business goals, careers, and lives.
+Clients included creative marketing agencies, beneficial organizations like KieveWavus and MaineHealth, and large enterprises like Unum and Fairchild Semiconductor.
+In 2013 he founded Expression Computing, an enterprise software company, to commercialize its new Trove software through an ongoing relationship with IDEXX.
+He is also the newest member of the Board of Directors of Kennebunk Savings Bank, and, lastly, is part of the founding team of an “innovator incubator” with global innovation goals.
+Participating in startup culture for many years has been an exciting opportunity for him to share meaningful experiences with others striving to achieve their business goals, dream careers, and best lives.

 C. Sara L. Minard, PhD.